 If I select a particular rate and then click on a drop-down menu, however, I can get the true price breakdown, and see that different nights have different prices:

 Wow!
 The rate, for the same room, varies from $267 to $560 per night!

-So, be sure to check nightly rates for your next stay.
+So, be sure to check nightly rates for your next stay – it’s one of my “advanced” hotel hacks.
 It may be worth it to switch hotels mid-trip.
 (In the case above, I’d probably only stay at that place for the first three nights, if at all).